matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 Loading a demo then, consists of reading the intro section to tell us which game assets (models and map) to convert into Blender assets, and then animating them according to the baseline / update sections.
-I make use of Blender's rich animation support to do this, in particular, keyframing.
+I make use of Blender's rich animation support to do this.
+More specifically, I keyframe object positions and animation poses at the times indicated in the demo.
+Here is a screen capture showing the resulting scene:

-[clip of panning around a demo file?]
+{% include vid.html src="/assets/quake-blender/cap.webm" %}

-My code for converting demos files into Blender can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blenddemo.py#L673).
+My code for importing demos files into Blender can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blenddemo.py#L673).